Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown: Conclusion

 \section{Conclusion}

-We present the first systematic evaluation of Feel-Good Thompson Sampling and its smoothed variant (SFG-TS) under both exact and approximate MCMC-derived posterior regimes.
-We run ablation studies on the impact of preconditioning, feel-good bonuses, and inverse temperature scaling.
-Our experiments on eight real-world and synthetic benchmarks indicate that high-fidelity posteriors combined with FGTS' optimism bonus reduces regret in the linear and logistic setting, but that Neural bandits performs below par with vanilla TS.
-Finally, our studies point to specific instances where larger bonuses can cause a critical performance degeneracy in approximate posterior settings.
+We present the first systematic evaluation of FGTS and its smoothed variants under exact and approximate MCMC-derived posterior regimes.
+Our ablations analyze the effects of preconditioning, feel-good bonuses, and temperature scaling.
+Across 14 real-world and synthetic datasets, we find that high-fidelity posteriors combined with FGTS's optimism reduce regret in linear and logistic settings, whereas neural bandits underperform compared to vanilla TS.
+We also identify cases where larger bonuses cause severe performance degradation under approximate posteriors.

-\textbf{Limitations.} Our experiments exhibit substantial run-to-run variability: on MNIST and Covertype, the cumulative regret spans an order of magnitude, even across seeds.
-This reflects the sensitivity of the samplers to learning-rate schedules, mini-batch noise, and other training hyperparameters.
-While we tuned these settings once per dataset using a modest grid, we do not perform an exhaustive search.
-Secondly, \cite{luo2025geometry} recently showed that certain geometry-aware variants of Thompson Sampling achieve the minimax optimal regret in linear contextual bandits.
-Our experiments place a large focus on evaluating the performance of various MCMC methods in practice; however, it would be interesting to rigorously benchmark the geometry-aware algorithms.
-Likewise, it would be interesting to also study and benchmark recent noise-adaptive variants of Thompson Sampling \citep{NEURIPS2023_4a6824f8} with MCMC methods.
-Finally, it would be interesting to also benchmark the performance of MCMC Thompson sampling variants on generalized linear reward models \citep{10.5555/3305890.3}.
+\textbf{Limitations and Future Work.} Our experiments reflect the sensitivity of the samplers to learning-rate schedules, mini-batch noise, and other hyperparameters.
+While we used a modest grid search for tuning, our study was not exhaustive.
+Recent work~\citep{luo2025geometry} shows that geometry-aware variants of TS can achieve minimax-optimal regret in linear bandits.
+Benchmarking such algorithms, along withs noise-adaptive TS variants~\citep{NEURIPS2023_4a6824f8} and MCMC-based methods on generalized linear reward models~\citep{10.5555/3305890.3}, would be a promising direction for future work.

-\textbf{Societal Impacts.} This work is empirical and foundational in nature.
-While it enables better understanding of the behavior of bandit algorithms in numerous synthetic and real-world benchmarks, it is not tied to any specific applications or deployments.
+\textbf{Societal Impacts.} This work is empirical in nature.
+While it enables better understanding of the behavior of bandit algorithms in numerous synthetic and real-world benchmarks, it is not tied to any specific applications or deployments. \looseness=-1